PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_windows_3rdparty_installers.rst

 	In this tutorial, we will be using Microsoft Visual C++ 2010 compiler.
 If you want to build 32bit PCL, then pick the "**Visual Studio 10**" generator.
 If you want to build 64bit PCL, then pick the "**Visual Studio 10 Win64**".

 	Make sure you have installed the right third party dependencies.
-You can not mix 32bit and 64bit code, and it is highly recommanded to not mix codes compiled with different compilers.
+You cannot mix 32bit and 64bit code, and it is highly recommanded to not mix codes compiled with different compilers.

 .. image:: images/windows/cmake_generator.png